Emma Reynolds

 The office of Emma Reynolds MP has informed us that Emma was not available for votes in the House of Commons between from June 2017 to December 2017 as she was on maternity leave.
 This affects the numerology section below.
 Please note that Ms Reynolds continued to submit written PQs throughout this period.

-Your MP (Emma Reynolds) represents you, and all of the people who live in Wycombe, at the UK Parliament in Westminster.
+Emma Reynolds represents the people who live in Wycombe, at the UK Parliament in Westminster.

 MPs split their time between Parliament and their constituency.
 In Parliament, they debate and vote on new laws, review existing laws, and question the Government.
 In the constituency, their focus is on supporting local people and championing local issues.
 They have a small staff team who help with casework, maintain their diaries, and monitor their inbox.